XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 Despite being more complex, it is also easier to assemble and maintain.

-> There is a basic version and a variant with fine movement knobs, if in doubt, print the latter, there is always tome to remove the fine movement knobs if you change your mind, and replace them with the blank plugs which are also provided, going the other way wastes a lot of plastic.
+> There is a basic version and a variant with fine movement knobs, if in doubt, print the latter, there is always time to remove the fine movement knobs if you change your mind, and replace them with the blank plugs which are also provided, going the other way wastes a lot of plastic.

 ## Bill of Materials